 - Platinum level – 90 percent coverage

-Each level will offer different premiums covering different levels of medical expenses.
-For example the Bronze level plans will have a lower premium than Silver level plans, but the Bronze plans will have higher out of pocket costs.
-The consumer will make up those other costs through deductibles, co-pays, and/or coinsurance.
+Each level offers different premiums covering different levels of medical expenses.
+For example, the Bronze level plans has a lower premium than the Silver level plans, but the Bronze plans has higher out of pocket costs.
+The consumer makes up for those other costs through deductibles, co-pays, and/or coinsurance.

-For each tier there is a limit on out-of-pocket spending that’s equal to the Health Savings Account (HSA) current law limit ($5,950 for individuals and $11,900 for families in 2010).
+For each tier there is a limit on out-of-pocket spending that’s equal to the Health Savings Account (HSA) current law limit ($3,250 for an individual and$6,450 for a family in 2014).

 For example, if your income is: